Hessville, Ohio

 Hessville is an unincorporated community and census-designated place in Washington Township, Sandusky County, Ohio, United States.
 The population was 174 at the 2020 census.

 History

 Hessville was laid out in 1837 by David Hess, and named for him.
 A post office called Hessville was established in 1883, and remained in operation until 1903.
+The first known carousel in the United States with surviving historical records was opened in the 1840s in Hessville by Franz Wiesenoffer.